Dust buildup is something normal for manufacturing plants. There are countless reasons for its occurrence:

 1. Regular checkups and cleaning

 They are a part of a normal maintenance routine.
 While water will do fine for most surfaces, you also need special detergents for the equipment and electronics.
-Some cleaning products can keep the surface smooth and dust-free for long periods of time.
+Some cleaning products can keep the surface smooth and dust-free for awhile.
 The use of vegetable oils such as soybean and canola oil could protect the floor from dust.
 They are eco-friendly.
-Microfiber cloths can also be useful since they can attach themselves to the smallest pieces of dust and leave any surface spotless.
+Microfiber cloths can also be useful since they attach themselves to the smallest pieces of dust and leave any surface spotless.

 2. Purchase a powerful ventilation system